rianawillers/3Dnoise/win/ReadMe.txt

-C code compiled in Visual Studion 2022
+C code compiled in Visual Studio 2022

 Use last flag: uint for unsigned long data / float for float data